 After eggs hatch Monarch larvae or caterpillars munch on milkweed leaves to grow large.
 Photo courtesy of Missouri Botanical Garden.

-The final generation (fifth this year) of monarch butterflies is different from the others.
+The final generation of monarch butterflies is different from the others.
 It’s born in September and October and goes through exactly the same process as the previous generations except for one part: Butterflies don’t die after two to six weeks.
 Instead, they migrate to warmer climates like Texas, Mexico, and California, where they hibernate for six to eight months until it is time to start the whole process over again.

 The Right Food for Monarchs